transkatgirl/KatVisualizer/README.md

 ## Building

-If you'd like to avoid building the program from source code (recommended), [binary releases](https://github.com/transkatgirl/KatVisualizer/releases) are available.
+If you'd like to avoid building the program from source code, [binary releases](https://github.com/transkatgirl/KatVisualizer/releases) are available.
+However, compiling the program yourself is recommended, especially if you plan on using the program's standalone mode.

 Compiling this program requires the [Rust Programming Language](https://rust-lang.org/tools/install/).